deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 10. Expense Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated "Expenses" module.
+*   **PROActive ONE Adaptation Summary:** Dedicated "Expenses" module.
 Deeply linked to Projects.
 Comprehensive fields for details.
 Option to mark as Billable.
 Reflection in Project financials and reports.
 Embedded chat interface and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement a dedicated "Expenses" module.
     *   [TO DO] Ensure Expenses can be created and deeply linked to Projects, with this data integrated into the ADF.